jerenner/T9BeamTestAna/README.md

 Output are png's, pdf's; and mainly ascii files with fitted numbers of e, mu, pi; or p; or mu+pi over 300 MeV.
  - E.g. ascii_output_220p_plots.txt

-## plotting the mu and pi yields scaled to per day rates based on interval between spills of 40s; as function of the momentum:
+## plotting the mu and pi yields scaled to per day rates

+ - ...based on interval between spills of 40s; as function of the momentum:
- This is done by python/plotFromAscii.py for which one needs to choose the negative or positive beam p/n and the momenta range (low, high, or 'p' for protons).
+ - This is done by **python/plotFromAscii.py** for which one needs to choose the negative or positive beam p/n and the momenta range (low, high, or 'p' for protons).

  - python ./python/plotFromAscii.py p low